rprtr258/tea/README.md

 * **View**, a function that renders the UI based on the data in the model.

 ### The Model
-So let's start by defining our model which will store our application's state.
+So let's start by defining our model, which will store our application's state.
 It can be any type, but a `struct` usually makes the most sense.

 ```go
 type model struct {